Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 ### 3.3 Data Frames

 #### 3.3.1 Speaker Data Frame
-This data frame is organized by unique speaker ID and includes the following information:
+This data frame is indexed by unique speaker ID and includes the following information:
 - unique speaker ID
 - filename
 - name